Vic Buckingham

 Victor Frederick Buckingham (23 October 1915 – 26 January 1995) was an English football player and manager.

-He played for the then second division side Tottenham Hotspur.
-As manager he won the 1953–54 FA Cup with West Bromwich Albion and finished runners-up in the Football League First Division.
-He had two periods as manager of AFC Ajax, leading the side to the Dutch Championship of 1960.
-In 1964 Johan Cruyff made his league debut under him.
+He played for Second Division side Tottenham Hotspur.
+As manager he won the 1954 FA Cup final with West Bromwich Albion and finished runners-up in the First Division.
+He had two periods as manager of Ajax, leading the side to the Dutch Championship of 1960.
+In 1964, Johan Cruyff made his league debut under him.

-In 1971, Buckingham's FC Barcelona side finished as league runners-up and won the Spanish Cup.
+In 1971, Buckingham's Barcelona side finished as league runners-up and won the Spanish Cup.
 He also held manager positions with Fulham, Sheffield Wednesday and in Greece.
 Buckingham is considered to have been a pioneer of the footballing philosophy known as Total Football, later further developed by his protégé Johan Cruyff.

 Career

 Buckingham joined Tottenham Hotspur in 1934 and played the first season (1934–35) for Tottenham Hotspur nursery club Northfleet United.
 After that single season he returned to Tottenham, then playing in the Second Division, where he accumulated 230 matches as a defensive midfielder and later defender before leaving in 1949.

 He started his managerial career at Oxford University 1949–50.
-After this, he headed the joint amateur team of Oxford and Cambridge Universities, Pegasus with which he won in 1951 the FA Amateur Cup, defeating Bishop Auckland in the final 2–1 in front of a crowd of 100,000 in Wembley Stadium, playing an "attractive push-and-run style of football where they worked hard for one another, kept it simple and passed the ball quickly".
+After this, he headed the joint amateur team of Oxford and Cambridge Universities, Pegasus, with which he won in 1951 the FA Amateur Cup, defeating Bishop Auckland in the final 2–1 in front of a crowd of 100,000 at Wembley Stadium, playing an "attractive push-and-run style of football where they worked hard for one another, kept it simple and passed the ball quickly".